JasonThomasData/neural_net_cpp/docs/issues.md

 start again, but more complicated tasks might be an issue.

 This happens roughly 10-20% of all training cases.
 I've found that setting a higher `target_total_error` for the network will mean the network is trained before this anomaly happens.
+This will work for targets that can be rounded to either 0 or 1.
+That makes sense if you have several output neurons, since then your outputs can together represent a label in binary.

 ---